Paul's Boutique: Production

 Paul's Boutique was produced with the Dust Brothers, whose use of sampling helped establish the practice of multi-layered sampling as an art in itself.
 While the Dust Brothers were set on making a hit record, they agreed with the group on producing a more experimental and sonically different record.
 In total, 105 songs are sampled, including 24 individual samples on the last track alone.
 The Dust Brothers produced the backing tracks with the intention of releasing an instrumental album, but were persuaded by Beastie Boys to use them as the basis of their album.

 Contrary to popular belief, most of the sampling for Paul's Boutique was eventually cleared, but at dramatically lower costs compared to today's rates.
 According to Sound on Sound, most of the samples were authorized "easily and affordably, something that [...] would be 'unthinkable' in today's litigious music industry."
-Mario "Mario C" Caldato Jr., engineer on the album, said that "we realized we had spent a lot of money in the studio.
+Mario "Mario C" Caldato Jr., the engineer on the album, said, "We realized we had spent a lot of money in the studio.
 We had spent about a $1/4 million in rights and licensing for samples."
 This type of sampling was only possible before Grand Upright Music, Ltd. v.
 Warner Bros.
-Records Inc., the landmark lawsuit against Biz Markie by Gilbert O'Sullivan, which changed hip hop artists' approach to sampling.
+Records Inc., the landmark lawsuit against Biz Markie by Gilbert O'Sullivan, which changed hip-hop artists' approach to sampling.

 Speaking about the album 20 years on, Adam Yauch said:

 The Dust Brothers had a bunch of music together, before we arrived to work with them.
 As a result, a lot of the tracks come from songs they'd planned to release to clubs as instrumentals – "Shake Your Rump," for example.
 They'd put together some beats, basslines and guitar lines, all these loops together, and they were quite surprised when we said we wanted to rhyme on it, because they thought it was too dense.
 They offered to strip it down to just beats, but we wanted all of that stuff on there.
 I think half of the tracks were written when we got there, and the other half we wrote together.

-All the tracks were recorded in Matt Dike's living room in Los Angeles, with the exception of the "Hello Brooklyn" and "A Year and a Day" from the "B-Boy Bouillabaisse" suite; "A Year and a Day" was recorded in Yauch's apartment building in Koreatown, Los Angeles.
-The location of recording was credited in the album liner notes as the Opium Den.
+All the tracks were recorded in Matt Dike's living room in Los Angeles, with the exception of "Hello Brooklyn" and "A Year and a Day" from the "B-Boy Bouillabaisse" suite; "A Year and a Day" was recorded in Yauch's apartment building in Koreatown, Los Angeles; this location was credited in the album liner notes as the Opium Den.
 The recordings for Paul's Boutique were later mixed by the Dust Brothers at Record Plant Studios in Los Angeles.

 The album is named after a store the group made up called Paul's Boutique.
 On the cover of the album, the group hung a sign saying "Paul's Boutique" on an existing clothing store called Lee's Sportswear at the corner of Rivington and Ludlow streets, in Manhattan's Lower East Side.